 Alnmouth to Warkworth

-Alnmouth to Warkworth is a beautiful walk along the beach.
+Alnmouth to Warkworth is a beautiful walk along the beach and cycle path.
 We will have a stop for lunch at Warkworth beach before heading back to Alnmouth.
+There is the opportunity to complete only half of this walk.

 As you probably know the sand is an excellent surface to Nordic walk on.
 We can really focus on our technique as we power along the sand.
 Julie will give extra pointers on technique.